Vincent-C/debian-diffs/README.md

  - cairo
  - libxft

-libxft is now identical in Debian and Ubuntu, and cairo is practically the same as well, with the sole exception of an additional patch being carried in Ubuntu (server-side-gradients.patch, nothng to do with font rendering).
-Therefore, the ony packages that need to be patched currently are freetype and fontconfig.
+libxft and cairo are both currently identical in Debian and Ubuntu.
+The only packages that need to be patched currently are freetype and fontconfig.